 Well, we have not since had a year like that again for either the grass or the forbs, and it was not for lack of rain.
+Those of you familiar with gardening can probably recognize the lack of nitrogen.
 Here, the purple needle grass is less than three feet tall and, but for the foreground, the Spanish lotus is virtually gone.
 What happened?